yaminiduraisingam-env/terraform-s3-remote-backend/README.md

 4. Name it `aws-eu-central-1`
 5. Click **Save**

 > Never put AWS credentials in plain-text variables.
-The Credentials store encrypts them so they never appear in logs.
+The Credentials store encrypts them so they never appear in deployment logs.

 ---

-### Phase 3 — Create the Bootstrap Template
+### Phase 4 — Create the Bootstrap Template in env0

 1. In env0, navigate to **Project → Templates → New Template**
 2. Set **IaC Type** to **Terragrunt**
 3. Set **OpenTofu Version** to `1.11.6`
-4. Set **Terragrunt Version** to `1.0.5`
+4. Set **Terragrunt Version** to `1.0.6`
 5. Connect to **GitHub** and select this repository
 6. Set **Branch** to `main`
 7. Set **Terraform Folder** to `live/bootstrap`